presidential-innovation-fellows/AI-guide-pilot/playbook.md

 ### Build support and educate senior stakeholders

 AI is very much a new technology in the federal government.
-Very senior leaders are often unaware of the technical details of implementation.
-Furthermore, your leadership in legal, finance, operations, security and more will be unfamiliar with AI.
+Senior leaders are often unaware of the technical details of implementation.
+Furthermore, your leadership in legal, finance, operations, security and more may be unfamiliar with AI.
 Beginning a project with a strong cadence of communication with these leaders establishes trust and begins to set expectations on what the pilot will look like.

 Culture change is a team sport, and no pilot can accomplish this on its own.
-But by showing what is possible with AI and setting expectations, you can increase the organization’s chance of a good experience.
+But, by showing what is possible with AI and setting expectations, you can increase the organization’s chance of a good experience.
 This means that the second project will be more likely to succeed.

-Checklist
+#### Checklist

 - [ ] Know what data you need and get the data owners bought in early
 - [ ] Map agency mission to AI/ML resource requirements in a way that meets leadership accountability mandates
 - [ ] Be aware of trends in the market or academia where similar processes to your own have been advanced through new technology and use those as signposts for the future and to gain buy-in.
-- [ ] Win over leadership to do a pilot, and build the pilot to demonstrate alignment and to win over leadership
-- [ ] Share business problem findings with team and agency leadership
+- [ ] Win over leadership to do a pilot, and build the pilot to demonstrate alignment and to win over leadership Share business problem findings with team and agency leadership

-Key Questions
+#### Key Questions

 - Is the AI pilot structured to demonstrate unambiguously alignment with agency mission and data structures?
 - How is leadership invested in the AI pilot?